alkeryn/cv/cv.typ

 = Work Experience:

+#work("Hut8", "Senior Software Engineer", "January 2024 - Now")[
+    - Writing software to orchestrate hundred of thousands of computers in *Rust*
+    - Writing software to curtail computers based on power price and other factors.
+    - On-call Response to emergencies.
+]

 #work("Vozforge", "Founder and Software Engineer", "May 2020 - Now")[
     - Wrote an app that allows using an Android tablet as a graphic tablet on Windows and Linux, this involved writing drivers#cnt("w") and a custom TCP and UDP binary protocol from scratch.